mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Size prop

-There are three possible density options to choose from: `small`, `medium`, and `large`.
-By default, the density of the data grid is set to `medium`.
-The default grid density can be changed by applying the `size` prop.
-The `size` prop will respect the values provided using the `rowHeight` or `headerHeight` props.
+The vertical density of the data grid can be set using the `size` prop.
+Regardless of its setting, the `size` prop will respect values provided using the `rowHeight` or `headerHeight` props.

 {{"demo": "pages/components/data-grid/rendering/DensityPickerSmallGrid.js", "bg": "inline"}}